-- For the positioning behavior with the COORD ROT and TABLE ROT transformation types, it does not matter if the free rotary axis is a table or head axis - The resulting axis position of the free rotary axis depends on an active basic rotation among other factors - The orientation of the working plane coordinate system also depends on a programmed rotation, for example with Cycle 10 ROTATION
+- For the positioning behavior with the COORD ROT and TABLE ROT transformation types, it makes no difference whether the free rotary axis is a table axis or a head axis. - The resulting axis position of the free rotary axis depends on an active basic rotation, among other factors. - The orientation of the working plane coordinate system also depends on a programmed rotation; for example, by means of Cycle 10 ROTATION.